-So tax-free cash of 120% (1.8/1.5) of the tax-free cash value at 6 April 2006 can be paid until such time as the standard lifetime allowance exceeds £1.8 million.
+So tax-free cash of 120% (1.8/1.5) of the tax-free cash value on 6 April 2006 can be paid until such time as the standard lifetime allowance exceeds £1.8 million.
 After that it increases in line with lifetime allowance increases.
-If TFC was less than £375,000 at 6 April 2006, the amount payable is the lower of 25% of the fund and 25% of £1.5 million.
+If tax-free cash was less than £375,000 on 6 April 2006, the amount payable is the lower of 25% of the fund and 25% of £1.5 million.

-If tax-free cash at 6 April 2006 was greater than £375,000 and greater than 25% of the fund, enhanced protection of the tax-free cash will allow the same percentage of TFC to apply post 6 April 2006.
+If tax-free cash on 6 April 2006 was greater than £375,000 and greater than 25% of the fund, enhanced protection of the tax-free cash will allow the same percentage of tax-free cash to apply post 6 April 2006.
 If tax-free cash was less than £375,000, enhanced protection doesn’t apply to the tax-free cash; the amount available will be the lower of 25% of the fund and 25% of £1.5 million.

 Scheme specific tax-free cash protection may also apply.

-Primary and enhanced protection can apply to both the pension fund and tax-free cash or can apply to the fund only.
-They had to be applied for before 6 April 2009.
+Both primary and enhanced protection had to be applied for before 6 April 2009.

-Fixed protection 16 is the only one you can still apply for.
+Fixed protection 2016 is the only one that can still be applied for.

-Benefit accrual is different from the relevant benefit accrual that applies to enhanced protection.
+Benefit accrual under fixed protection is different from the relevant benefit accrual that applies to enhanced protection.
 Fixed protection can be lost in any tax year where there’s been any benefit accrual.